Mythology, Goddesses Kristen Hudson Mythology, Goddesses Kristen Hudson

 Sekhmet

 My rekindled love for mythology was ignited by Sekhmet, the ancient Egyptian goddess of the scorching desert sun, plague, chaos, war, and healing.
-Created from the sun god Ra's eye, Sekhmet embodies both destructive and healing forces, guiding me through spiritual challenges with her fierce energy.
-As a lioness or woman with a lion's head, she symbolizes strength and authority, serving as a protector and guardian of cosmic order.
 Her dual nature reflects the balance between creation and destruction, making her a profound figure in both ancient rituals and modern interpretations.

 Read More